UFC 321: Aspinall vs. Gane: Predictions & Analysis

 A few statistical edges stand out.
 Murzakanov throws significantly more leather — a 1.7 sig. strike per minute gap.
 Murzakanov is far more active with takedowns, averaging 0.4 more per 15 minutes.
 Murzakanov has tighter striking defense, making opponents miss more often.

 The Pick: Azamat Murzakanov over Aleksandar Rakic.
-The model gives Murzakanov a slight nod at 64% — this could easily go either way.
+The model gives Murzakanov a slight nod at 58% — this could easily go either way.
+Notably, the betting market has Murzakanov at 48% implied while our model sees 58% — a 10-point disagreement that could signal value.

 Quillan Salkilld vs Nasrat Haqparast

-Salkilld is rated at 1406 — 171 points above Haqparast's 1235.
+Salkilld is rated at 1553 — 232 points above Haqparast's 1321.
 Gaps this large usually mean one fighter has been consistently beating better opponents.
-Both fighters bring momentum: Salkilld rides a 3-fight win streak into this one, while Haqparast has won 5 straight.
+Both fighters bring momentum: Salkilld rides a 4-fight win streak into this one, while Haqparast has won 5 straight.

 A few statistical edges stand out.
 Haqparast throws significantly more leather — a 3.1 sig. strike per minute gap.
 Salkilld is far more active with takedowns, averaging 7.1 more per 15 minutes.
 Haqparast has tighter striking defense, making opponents miss more often.